bmflynn/ccsds-rs/ccsds-lib/README.md

-# ccsds

-## CCSDS Spacecraft Data Stream Decoding
+# CCSDS Spacecraft Data Stream Decoding

-> [!WARNING]
+> **WARNING**:
 > This project is very much in development, and the API is very likely to change in ways that will
-> things.
+> break things.
 If you have comments or suggestions regarding the API feel free to file an issue.

 The project provides tools for decoding spacecraft downlink telemetry streams conforming to the [`CCSDS`] recommended specifications (Blue Books)